pallets/jinja/docs/switching.rst

 Filter Arguments
 ~~~~~~~~~~~~~~~~

-Jinja2 provides more than one argument for filters.
+Jinja provides more than one argument for filters.
 Also the syntax for
 argument passing is different.
 A template that looks like this in Django::

     {{ items|join:", " }}